RLin8910/Charger-NASCAR-Aero/README.md

 ### Exporting Designs
 Individual designs from the design space can be exported using `export_model.py`.
 This script is designed to be run in a Blender context - follow the format `blender ./assets/design_space.blend -noaudio -b -P export_model.py -- PARAM1 PARAM2 EXPORT_PATH`. `PARAM1` and `PARAM2` are each in the range [-1,1].
 ### Sample Data
-Sample data from the simulation of 302 designs within the space can be found in the [sample_data](./sample_data/) folder.
+Sample data from the simulation of designs within the space can be found in the [sample_data](./sample_data/) folder.
+Simulation of a single design typically takes on the order of 30 minutes.
 ![Render of NASCAR Dodge Charger Concept in a Race at Darlington Raceway](./renders/darlington.png)